Poincare: Recommending Publication Venues via Treatment Effect Estimation: Experiments

-\underline{\textbf{Experimental setup.}} In the experiments, the input of \textsc{Poincare} is the feature vector $\boldx_i$, and the target is the logarithm $\log(y_i)$ of the number of citations.
-We select the regularization coefficient $\lambda$ in Eq.~\ref{eq: loss} by $5$-fold cross validation, and we train the model with the entire training dataset using the chosen hyperparameters in the test time.
-The candidates of hyperparameters are listed in the appendix.
+In the experiments, the input of \textsc{Poincare} is the feature vector $\boldx_i$, and the target is the logarithm $\log(y_i)$ of the number of citations.
+We select the regularization coefficient $\lambda \in [0.001, 90]$ in Eq.~\ref{eq: loss} by $5$-fold cross validation, and we train the model with the entire training dataset using the chosen hyperparameters in the test time.